-Most Texas wills direct the named executor to pursue independent administration, because it’s quicker, simpler, and less expensive than the alternative, dependent administration.
-Even if the will doesn’t provide for independent administration (or there isn’t a will at all), the executor or administrator can ask the court for authority to act as an independent executor if all beneficiaries agree.
+Most Texas wills direct the executor to pursue independent administration, because it's quicker, simpler, and less expensive.
+The executor is, for the most part, able to act independently.
+Even if the will doesn't provide for independent administration (or there isn't a will at all), the executor or administrator can ask the court for authority to act as an independent executor if all beneficiaries agree.

 Independent administration means the executor:

 An independent executor still must publish notice to potential creditors and file an inventory of assets with the court.
 The executor must collect and safeguard estate assets until it's time to transfer them to their new owners.